How long have you been an agent?

 How are you going to find/sell my house?

-According to the 2020 NAR Profile of Home Buyers and Sellers, 73% of buyers interviewed only one real estate agent during their home search, while 77% of recent sellers contacted only one agent before ﬁnding the right agent they worked with to sell their home.
+According to the 2022 NAR Profile of Home Buyers and Sellers, 73% of buyers interviewed only one real estate agent during their home search, while 82% of all sellers contacted only one agent before ﬁnding the right agent they worked with to sell their home.

 Why is this such good news for the inexperienced real estate agent?
 Well, if you’re the first agent to contact a prospective client and arrange an interview with them, then regardless of your experience, you already have a better shot at winning that client than the agent who waited.